Velocity Technology EIS

 Velocity will only consider companies where technology is a significant component in the business, aside from this the fund is sector agnostic.

-Deals are sourced either through Velocity's personal network or through independent organisations such as Pitch at the Palace or universities.
-In terms of selecting compnaies, the investment team look for businesses that can demonstrate clear market need, scalability and the potential to expand outside of the UK market.
+Deals are sourced either through the Velocity’s personal network or through independent organisations such as Pitch at the Palace or universities.
+In terms of selecting companies, the investment team looks for businesses that can demonstrate clear market need, scalability and the ability to expand outside of the UK market.

 Velocity is also open to co-investing, however, it will only do so as the lead investor.